 \section{EXPERIMENT}

-To verify our method with actual robots, a prototype was manufactured for use in practical experiments.
+To verify our proposed method using actual robots, a prototype was manufactured for use in practical experiments.
 The experiment was performed under two conditions.
-First, we verify the aerial transportation using both the robust feedback controller and ASCC.
-Next, the aerial transformation without the robust feedback controller is verified.
+First, we verified aerial transportation using both the robust feedback controller and ASSC.
+Next, aerial transportation without the robust feedback controller was verified.